 Assignment operators.
 The assignment operator = is available for all types, see Section 2.1.14.
 But there are specific operators that combine the arithmetic operators with an assignment.
 These are the binary operators +=, -=, =, /= and %=.
 The expression expr1 += expr2 has the effect of adding the value of expr2 (an rvalue) to the value of expr1 (an lvalue).
 The object referred to by expr1 is returned.
-This is a generalization of the pre-increment: the expression ++expr is equivalent to expr1 += expr2 in general, since the latter expression evaluates expr1 twice.
+This is a generalization of the pre-increment: the expression ++expr is equivalent to expr1 += expr2 is not equivalent to expr1 = expr2 in general, since the latter expression evaluates expr1 twice.